allupfortae/Message-dapp-frontend/README.md

-This frontend app is connected to the message-dapp contract repository
+This frontend app is connected to the message-dapp-contract repository

-App is made with tailwind css and it's an NextJs framework
+App is made with tailwind css, it's an NextJs framework, and with web3uikit